korenmiklos/remote-theme/_datasets/balance.md

 distributor: CEU Microdata
 bibliographicCitation: HUN-REN KRTK (distributor).
 2024.
 “Mérleg LTS [https://handbook.microdata.io/tools/datasets]”.
 Publisher Opten Zrt, Budapest.
 Contributions by CEU MicroData.
 rights: Data is proprietary.
 Usage is subject to a licensing agreement with Opten Kft.
-acknowledgement: This research was supported by the European Commission (ERC Advanced Grant agreement number XYZ).
+acknowledgement: This research was supported by the European Commission (ERC Advanced Grant agreement number 101097789)[https://cordis.europa.eu/project/id/101097789].
 The European Union is not responsible for any errors.
 format:
 - .csv
 - DTA